Jay Taylor (defensive back)

-Emanuel Jay Taylor (born November 8, 1967) is an American former professional football cornerback.
-He spent seven seasons in the National Football League (NFL) with the Phoenix Cardinals and Kansas City Chiefs.
-He was selected 150th overall by the Cardinals in the sixth round of the 1989 NFL draft.
+Emanuel Jay Taylor (born November 8, 1967) is an American former professional football player who was a cornerback for in the National Football League (NFL).
+He spent seven seasons with the Phoenix Cardinals and Kansas City Chiefs.
+He played college football for the San Jose State Spartans and was selected 150th overall by the Cardinals in the sixth round of the 1989 NFL draft.